 Grass Fed Beef

-We supply grass fed Irish Moiled beef and Dexter beef.
-Irish Moiled is an ancient cattle breed from Ulster, which until the second world war was common in Northern Ireland and kept by smallholders as a house cow.
-They are a dual purpose breed, the male calves would be fattened as beef cattle, and the cow would also provide milk for the household.
-They were called a thrifty breed, which meant that they were capable of thriving on rough pasture without additional feeding.
+We offer grass fed Irish Moiled beef.
+This is produced specially for us and is fed on grass and silage (pickled grass).
+Irish Moiled is an ancient cattle breed from Ulster, which until the second world war was common in Northern Ireland and kept by Ulster small farmers as a house cow.
+They are a dual purpose breed and traditionally the male calves would be fattened as beef cattle, and the cow would also provide milk for the household.
+They were called a 'thrifty' breed, which means that they were capable of thriving on rough pasture without additional feeding.
+Irish Moiled cattle are the native cattle breed of Northern Ireland, are still extremely rare and endangered but have been rescued from the brink of extinction by a small number of dedicated and enthusiastic rare breeds farmers since the 1970's in Northern Ireland, England and Scotland.

-These beef cattle are farmed 'extensively' which means they forage and graze on foliage and grass and grow slowly at a natural pace without being forced on with grain feeding.
+These Irish Moiled cattle are farmed 'extensively' which means they forage and graze on foliage and grass and grow slowly at a natural pace without being forced on with grain feeding.
+Their ability to thrive on poor pasture makes them an ideal breed for conservation grazing schemes.
 They naturally reach maturity at around 30 months old.
 Allowing the animal to grow slowly and naturally produces excellent taste, texture and marbling.
-Our grass-fed beef is hung on the bone and dry aged for at least 42 days to become tender and to develop a deep flavour.
+Our grass-fed beef is normally hung on the bone and dry aged for at least 42 days to become tender and to develop a deep flavour.
+We also produce specialist Quick Frozen Beef which we butcher and freeze within 3 days of slaughter to reduce the build up of histamine for customers who have to reduce their intake of histamine.